 That’s not where the fun stops though!
 Selvatica has a unique ‘human rollercoaster’ style zipline called Tarzania.
 If you like rollercoasters, you’ll love this ride.
 Though it’s slightly different, you’re the roller coaster car this time!

 If you opt to join a tour to Selvatica you’ll also get to hop in a safari truck and visit a private cenote for a swim.
-The perfect way to relax from your thrilling day.
-The tour lasts 3.5 hours and costs 1,748 MXN ($85).
+The perfect way to relax after your thrilling day.
+The tour lasts 3.5 hours and costs 1,748 MXN ($89).

 Playa del Carmen is arguably one of the best places to party in Mexico!

 There’s a large number of bars, big clubs and beach clubs offering something for everyone.
 There’s no need to wait for the weekends either.
 No matter what day it is, you’ll always find a party in Playa del Carmen.